Intikhab Alam

 Intikhab was Pakistan's first One Day International cricket captain.
 He played 3 matches as captain, winning two and losing one.
-He was the manager of the team in 1992 Cricket World Cup winning Pakistani team.
+He was the manager of the Pakistan teams that won the 1992 Cricket World Cup and the 2009 ICC World Twenty20.

 In 2004, he was appointed the first foreigner to coach a domestic Indian cricket team, coaching Punjab in the Ranji Trophy.

 On 25 October 2008, he was once again named manager of the Pakistan cricket team by PCB, a day after Australian Geoff Lawson was sacked as the national coach of Pakistan.

 In 2009, Intikhab was the manager of the team when Pakistan had their first Twenty20 World Cup title by defeating Sri Lanka in the final.